Communio-Templorum/bylaws/Priesthood.md

 ------
 :information_source: Cardinal Priests

-Each recognized Cult shall have one Flamen, elected by that Cult's Pontiffs with consent from the Pontifex Maximus.
+Each recognized Ab Urbe Condita Cult shall have one Flamen, elected by that Cult's Pontiffs, Board of Directors, or however else they seem fit, and confirmed by the Pontifex Maximus.

 Each Flamen is charged with the responsibility of overseeing the rites and rituals of their Cult.
 The Flamen must work with the Pontiffs and Sacerdos in establishing and carrying out the rites and rituals